sgottshall1997/ScriptTok/replit.md

   - ✅ Updated "All BTB Features" section title to "All Automation Features"
   - ✅ Maintained all functional capabilities while removing external brand references
   - ✅ Cleaner, more professional appearance for automation status tracking page
+- July 08, 2025. **Performance Analytics Complete Overhaul**: Removed all mock data and added comprehensive data input functionality:
+  - ✅ Completely removed all sample/mock data from dashboard, trends, and content analysis sections
+  - ✅ Added comprehensive data input form with validation for all performance metrics
+  - ✅ Implemented easy-to-use "Add Data" button prominently displayed in header
+  - ✅ Created empty state components encouraging users to input real performance data
+  - ✅ Added form fields for views, likes, shares, comments, conversions, revenue, and platform selection
+  - ✅ Integrated with existing metrics API endpoints for data persistence and retrieval
+  - ✅ Real-time data validation with form error handling and success notifications
+  - ✅ Dynamic dashboard that only shows charts and metrics when real data exists
+  - ✅ Professional interface that guides users to track authentic performance metrics

 ## User Preferences